Nathan Buckley: Geelong Football Club

 After losing the Melbourne head coaching position to Steven King, Buckley joined Geelong for the 2026 season as an assistant coach.
-Buckley would also continue to work as an analyst at Fox Footy.
+He also continued to work as an analyst at Fox Footy.
+Buckley, who was the early frontrunner to secure the inaugural Tasmanian Devils head coaching position, lost out to Ken Hinkley.
+Buckley will continue his assistant role at the Cats in 2027.

 Media

 Buckley has made several appearances on The Footy Show as a panelist.

 He was the central character in an advertising campaign by wireless broadband provider Unwired.

 Following his retirement as a player, Buckley was a commentator for the Seven Network and radio station 3AW for the 2008–09 seasons.

 He made an appearance as a celebrity racer at the 2008 Australian Grand Prix in Melbourne, in which he came second overall.

 Beginning in 2022, Buckley will present the live program Best on Ground on Fox Footy as well as commentating matches for the network.

 Buckley joined On The Couch with Garry Lyon and Jonathan Brown every Monday night.

 In January 2022, Buckley appeared as a contestant on the eighth season of Network 10's I'm a Celebrity...Get Me Out of Here!
 Australia, ultimately finishing in third place behind winner Dylan Lewis and runner-up Brooke McClymont.